awsdocs/aws-parallelcluster-user-guide/doc_source/iam.md

 ## ParallelClusterInstancePolicy<a name="parallelclusterinstancepolicy"></a>

-The following example sets the ParallelClusterInstancePolicy, using SGE, Slurm, or Torque as the scheduler:
+The following example sets the `ParallelClusterInstancePolicy`, using SGE, Slurm, or Torque as the scheduler:

 ```
 {
     "Version": "2012-10-17",
     "Statement": [
         {
-            "Resource": [
-                "*"
-            ],
             "Action": [
                 "ec2:DescribeVolumes",
                 "ec2:AttachVolume",